Palazzo Manfredi

 Need To Know

-• Our favourite rooms: the Grand View Suites are the rooms to book — the Colosseum and Ludus Magnus views from the windows and private balconies are what the property is for.
-The Grand View Penthouse Suite over two floors carries the most dramatic view of all.
-Standard rooms in the main palazzo offer the architectural authenticity but not the head-on Colosseum frame.
+• Our Favourite Rooms: the Grand View Suites for the head-on Colosseum and Ludus Magnus views from private balconies; the Penthouse over two floors for the most dramatic of all.
+The palazzo rooms give the architecture but not the head-on frame

 Check in - Check out